fluencelabs/nox/docs/protocol.md

 var version int                            // some version

 ∀ key, ∀ version:
-  // the content stored for specific key and version should be authorized by its owner var meta = swarmMRU[key][version]
+  // the content stored for specific key and version should be properly authorized by its owner var meta = swarmMRU[key][version]

   assert(meta.Key == key)
   assert(meta.Version == version)

-  assert(
-    SwarmVerify(
-      swarmOwners.Owner(meta.Key),                       // public key
-      meta.Signature,                                    // signature
-      SwarmHash([meta.Key, meta.Version, meta.Content])  // data
-    )
-  )
+  assert(meta.Permission.PublicKey == swarmOwners.Owner(meta.Key))
+  assert(SwarmVerify(meta.Permission, SwarmHash(pack(meta.Key, meta.Version, meta.Content))))
 ```

 We can also expect that Swarm will provide stored receipts functionality for the MRU resources.
 Here we assume the following behavior: every time the resource changes, Swarm issues a receipt for the updated resource key and version along with the new content and owner's signature.